-At December 31, 2015, our existing cash and cash equivalents were not sufficient to fund our current operations for the next 12 months.
-As described in Note 8, Capital Stock, to the accompanying Condensed Consolidated Financial Statements for the nine months ended December 31, 2015 included elsewhere in this prospectus, on August 3, 2015, we entered into an agreement with Platinum Long Term Growth VII, LLC (Platinum) (August 2015 Agreement) pursuant to which we agreed to sell to Platinum an additional \$3.0 million of our Series B Preferred and Series B Warrants (collectively, Series B Units).
-Through December 31, 2015, Platinum purchased an aggregate of \$1.65 million of Series B Units under the August 2015 Agreement.
-Concurrently with its December 2015 purchase of \$1.0 million of Series B Units and at our request, Platinum agreed to cancel its right to purchase the remaining \$1.35 million of the Series B Units under the August 2015 Agreement.
-From January 1, 2016 through April 14, 2016, we have sold to accredited investors other than Platinum \$628,000 of our Series B Units in self-placed private placement transactions.
-In February 2015, we entered into the CRADA with the NIH, under which the NIH is fully funding and conducting the initial Phase 2a clinical efficacy and safety of AV-101 in MDD.
-However, we have no current source of revenue to sustain our present activities, and we do not expect to generate revenue until, and unless, we (i) out-license or sell AV-101, a drug rescue NCE, or another drug candidate unrelated to AV-101 to third-parties, (ii) enter into license arrangements involving our stem cell technology, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our compounds.
+At March 31, 2016, our existing cash and cash equivalents were not sufficient to fund our current operations for the next 12 months.
+As described in Note 16, Subsequent Events, to the accompanying Consolidated Financial Statements for the fiscal year ended March 31, 2016 included elsewhere in this Annual Report, on May 16, 2016, we consummated an underwritten public offering, pursuant to which we issued an aggregate of 2,570,040 registered shares of our common stock at a public sales price of \$4.24 per share and five-year warrants, exercisable at \$5.30 per share, to purchase an aggregate of 2,705,883 shares of our common stock at a public sales price of \$0.01 per warrant share, including shares and warrants issued pursuant to the exercise of the underwriters' overallotment option, resulting in gross proceeds of \$10,924,000 (May 2016 Public Offering).
+Our net proceeds from the May 2016 Public Offering were approximately \$9.5 million after deducting underwriters' commissions and other expenses of the offering.
+Additionally, in February 2015, we entered into the CRADA with the NIH, under which the NIH is fully funding and conducting the initial Phase 2a clinical efficacy and safety of AV-101 in MDD.
+However, we have no current source of revenue to sustain our present activities, and we do not expect to generate revenue until, and unless, we (i) out-license or sell AV-101, a drug rescue NCE, and/or another drug candidate unrelated to AV-101 to third-parties, (ii) enter into license arrangements involving our stem cell technology, or (iii) obtain approval from the FDA or other regulatory authorities and successfully commercialize, on our own or through a future collaboration, one or more of our compounds.

 As the outcome of our AV-101 and NCE drug rescue activities and future anticipated clinical trials is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates, on our own or in collaboration with others.
 In addition, other unanticipated costs may arise.
 As a result of these and other factors, we will need to seek additional capital in the near term to meet our future operating requirements, including capital necessary to obtain regulatory approval for, and to commercialize, our product candidates, and may seek additional capital in the event there exists favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.
-We are considering a range of potential sources of funding, including public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches, and we intend to complete additional financing arrangements in 2016.
+We are considering a range of potential sources of funding, including public or private equity or debt financings, government or other third-party funding, marketing and distribution arrangements and other collaborations, strategic alliances and licensing arrangements or a combination of these approaches, and we may complete additional financing arrangements in 2016.
 Raising funds in the current economic environment may present additional challenges.
 Even if we believe we have sufficient funds for our current or future operating plans, we may seek additional capital if market conditions are favorable or if we have specific strategic considerations.